 Isopropyl alcohol 70% - soak the entire reed for at least 1 minute in undiluted alcohol.
 Rinse in water and allow to dry completely before returning to your reed case.

 Hydrogen peroxide - soak the entire reed for 5 minutes in undiluted peroxide.
 Rinse in water and allow to dry completely before returning to your reed case.
 Make sure your peroxide is fairly new, as it loses its effectiveness after a few months.

 Ethyl alcohol 75.5% - adults supervision!
 Isopropyl alcohol has been very difficult to get during the pandemic.
 Another equally effective cleaning solution is ethyl alcohol.
 Ethyl alcohol is the kind of alcohol present in all alcoholic beverages.
 Vodka is an effective disinfectant, but to be a high enough alcohol it needs to be 140 proof.
 Everclear is available in 151 proof.
 Other kinds of liquor have sugar and can cause mold growth.
 Soak the entire reed for at least 1 minute in undiluted alcohol.
 Rinse in water and allow to dry completely before returning to your reed case.

 Non Covid Cleaning:

-Every two weeks, soak your entire reed in a solution of 1/2 water, 1/2 hydrogen peroxide and a splash of mouthwash.
+Every two weeks, soak your entire reed in a solution of 1/2 water, 1/2 hydrogen peroxide and a splash of mouthwash or mint alcohol.
 Put the solution in your soaker cup and allow the reeds to soak until any bubbling from the reed tube stops.
 Remove the reed and use your brush to clean out the tube.
 Clean any debris off of the reed blades and rinse in clean water.
 Let your reeds dry and then store your reeds in your reed case.

 Oboe Reed Cleaning: